Krypt1k86/powmarket/README.md

 ## API

-The PoW Market API has 3 `HTTP` `GET` endpoints available that all return objects like this:
+The Sha Market API has 3 `HTTP` `GET` endpoints available that all return objects like this:

 ```javascript
 {